nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - 2h.
 Video tags do not exist.

     - 2h1.
 LeTracker shows an error message.

       Use case resumes at step 1.

+**Use case: Export all modules to a new file**

+**MSS**

+1. User requests to save all data in the current tracker to a new file.
+2. User specifies the name of the file to save to.
+3. All modules data in the current tracker is saved to the file.

+   Use case ends.

+**Extensions**

+- 2a.
+File name is invalid.

+    - 2a1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+- 2b.
+File already exists.

+    - 2b1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+**Use case: Export all modules to an existing file**

+**MSS**

+1. User requests to save all data in the current tracker to an existing file.
+2. User specifies the name of the file to save to, as well as indicating that user wants to overwrite the existing file.
+3. All modules data in the current tracker is saved to the file.

+   Use case ends.

+**Extensions**

+- 2a.
+File name is invalid.

+    - 2a1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+- 2b.
+File cannot be written to.

+    - 2b1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+- 2c.
+No indication of overwriting file.

+    - 2c1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+**Use case: Import all modules from a file**

+**MSS**

+1. User requests to import all modules data from an existing file.
+2. User specifies the name of the file to import from.
+3. All modules data in the file is imported to the current tracker.

+   Use case ends.

+**Extensions**

+- 2a.
+File name is invalid.

+    - 2a1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+- 2b.
+File does not exist.

+    - 2b1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+- 2c.
+File cannot be read.

+    - 2c1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+- 2d.
+Some modules already exist in the current tracker.

+    - 2d1.
+LeTracker shows an error message.

+      Use case resumes at step 1.
+    - ### Change

+**Use case: Import some modules from a file**

+**MSS**

+1. User requests to import some modules data from an existing file.
+2. User specifies the name of the file to import from, as well as references to the modules to be imported.
+3. Modules data in the file is imported to the current tracker.

+   Use case ends.

+**Extensions**

+- 2a.
+File name is invalid.

+    - 2a1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+- 2b.
+File does not exist.

+    - 2b1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+- 2c.
+File cannot be read.

+    - 2c1.
+LeTracker shows an error message.

+      Use case resumes at step 1.

+- 2d.
+Some modules already exist in the current tracker.

+    - 2d1.
+LeTracker shows an error message.

+      Use case resumes at step 1.
+    - ### Change

+- 2e.
+Specified modules do not exist in the saved file.

+    - 2e1.
+LeTracker shows an error message.

+      Use case resumes at step 1.